cletusajibade/Pig-Game/README.md

 # Pig-Game

-This is an adaptation of the Pig game program from @jonasschmedtmann Complete Javascript course on Udemy.
+This is an adaptation of the Pig game program from @jonasschmedtmann's Complete Javascript course on Udemy.

 This program showcases the effective use of Javascript DOM manipulation.